jeffersongoncalves/teamkitv4/README.md

 - Members: the many‑to‑many relationship `User::teams()`/`Team::users()` uses the pivot represented by `App\Models\Membership`.
 - Access rules: `User::canAccessTenant($tenant)` validates whether the user belongs to the team (owner or member).
 The `User::getTenants()` method returns the list for the switcher.

+Team invitations (new):
+- Invite members from the Team profile page: add emails in the Invitations list.
+The system prevents duplicates if the email already belongs to the team (owner or member) and enforces uniqueness per team.
+- Pending invitations are listed for the invited user in the App panel user menu under “Invitations”.
+From there, the user can Accept (joins the team immediately) or Cancel (declines) each invite.
+- On acceptance, the user is attached to the team membership and the invitation is removed.
+Declining deletes the invitation without adding the user.
+- Admins can view/manage all invitations via the Admin panel resource “Team Invitations”.

 Team‑scoped data:
 - Middleware: `App\Http\Middleware\ApplyTenantScopes` is prepared for you to apply global scopes to your models, for example:
   ```php